Social Service Behavioral Health Fieldwork Experience

-Your Social Service Behavioral Health Fieldwork Experience course is where you will apply what you’ve learned in your SSBH classes to real-world experiences helping others.
-Students are responsible for finding and securing their own field site to fulfill 120 hours of fieldwork experience.
+Your Social Service Behavioral Health Field Experience course is where you will apply what you’ve learned in your SSBH classes to real-world experiences helping others.
+Students are responsible for finding and securing their own field site to fulfill 120 hours of field experience.
 You will find links below to research sites for yourself.
 It is best to choose a site where you will work with the type of population you want to serve (example: children, veterans, elderly, etc.).
-It is also required that you have a signed agreement turned into your fieldwork experience class by the 5th day of the quarter, or you will be dropped from the course.
+It is also required that you have signed Responsibility and Learning Plan agreements turned into your field experience class during the first week of class.
+These are critical pieces to document the legitimacy of field experience hours.
+If not submitted in a timely manner, you will lose points.

 If you are currently working in the field of social services, and want to use your job as your field site, you must compose three learning objectives that involve learning something new or beyond what you usually do at your place of employment.

-Steps to Follow Before SSBH Fieldwork Experience Class
+Steps to Follow Before SSBH Field Experience Class

 Other Forms Needed for Field Experience Class